“Let me help you with that.”

 But when the wheels come off, it changes everything.

-My suitcase lost its wheels towards the end of one of my summer trips.
+My suitcase lost its wheels a few years ago near the end of a long, cross-country trip.
 Since it was mainly a road trip and I had my strong son with me to lift the load, I was doing okay.
-For my flight home I simply checked the bag and saved myself the worry of making my connection.
+For my flight home after dropping him off at the university, I simply checked the bag and saved myself the worry of making my connection.

 It was smooth going through the slick floors of the terminal and up and down the escalators.
 But the parking lot was another thing.
 The grating on the sometimes-uneven pavement and rough surface sounded as if the whole thing would fall apart, leaving a trail of clothes and toiletries behind.

 I gave the old piece of baggage a good look over after I emptied it the next morning.
 It could still hold clothes and the zippers worked pretty well.
 Actually I could use it just to store things.

 But then my better self told me to stop!!
 Time to toss it in the garbage.
 Thank goodness the trash was picked up that day so there was no changing my mind.